Pexers/CS-fundamentals/Computing Systems/Operating Systems.md

 $ ssh USERNAME@HOSTNAME
 $ ssh USERNAME@HOSTNAME -i PRIVATE_KEY_FILE  # Provide an SSH private key
 $ sshpass -p PASSWORD ssh USERNAME@HOSTNAME  # Use SSH Pass to authenticate using a password (not the best option)

-# Set one of the following permissions to the private key file
-$ chmod 400 PRIVATE_KEY_FILE  # Read permission
-$ chmod 600 PRIVATE_KEY_FILE  # Read-Write permission

 # Generate SSH key pair.
 Place them inside the '~/.ssh/' directory
 $ ssh-keygen  # Defaults to RSA